(only for those who have received a user-ID and a password)

 Data protection is guaranteed by the Federal Statistics Act (RS 431.01), the Ordinance on the Conduct of -Statistical Surveys (RS 431.012.1) and the Data Protection Act (RS 235.1).

 Prior to being interviewed, each household selected to participate in the SLFS receives a letter from the FSO.
 This letter explains the contents of the survey and how it will be conducted.
-At the beginning of the interview, the LINK institute introduces itself and provides information about the survey which matches what was explained in the letter.
-Persons who doubt that they are actually part of the sample can phone the SLFS hotline (the number is included in the letter).
-The FSO includes a code for each household in the letter; if respondents have doubts about the identity of the person calling them (is it really a LINK employee working for the SLFS?), they can verify the identity by asking the interviewer to say the code.
+Persons who doubt that they are actually part of the sample can phone the SLFS hotline (0800 00 25 26 from 10 - 11.30 a.m. and from 2 - 4 p.m.).

 The FSO is well aware of the burden borne by the persons selected to take part in the survey.
 We make every effort to reduce the burden to the minimum without compromising our information mandate.
-Whenever possible, the FSO relies on data contained in administrative registers (e.g. the new register-based federal population census) and guarantees the rotation of persons selected for telephone surveys.
+Whenever possible, the FSO relies on data contained in administrative registers and guarantees the rotation of persons selected for surveys.
 But certain essential information that is not contained in the registers has to be collected by means of specific surveys.

 From now on, a person selected for the SLFS will participate 4 times over a period of 15 months.
-The first interview takes approximately 20 minutes and the 3 subsequent interviews approximately 10 minutes.
+The first interview takes approximately 20 minutes, the 2nd and 4th interviews last approximately 10 minutes and the 3rd 15 minutes.

 The questions mainly concern the labour market situation (employment, unemployment, retirement, working conditions, occupation, salary), education and training (including continuous education), household composition and demographic characteristics (nationality, marital status, etc.).
-There are also questions about household work, the general state of health and the household income.
+There are also questions about household work and the general state of health.
 In addition to the basic questionnaire, the SLFS is complemented every year by a different thematic module (topics covered so far: social security, migration, unpaid work, continuous education and training).